‘Peer Pleasure’ – an intimate performance with mirrors.

 Performer/collaborators: Seraina Dejaco, Kimberley Harvey and Julie Moosburg.

-We examined issues around propaganda, branding, and advertising and considered how much control we have over our lives.
+We examined issues around propaganda, branding, and advertising and considered how much control we have over in our lives.
 The creative focus included solo and collective dance, pedestrian/ natural movement and choreographic exploration of the performer/collaborators’ narrative together with the incorporation of text generated from marketing/branding/advertising and the performers’ autobiography.
-The examination of how visual and aural media infiltrate our consciousness was also integral to the research process and therefore the following were also utilised: mirrors as instruments of choreography, aesthetics and spectatorship, photo cut outs of the performers and an eclectic range of music.

 The residency was based on my previous academic and practical research relating to marketing/advertising, branding, the use of mirrors in visual arts (too many references to mention but including Dan Graham, Chantal Akerman, Francesca Woodman) and film/TV references (particularly ‘Midnight Cowboy’, the films of Ingrid Bergman), music relating to advertising, film and popular culture, ‘The Mirror’ poem by Sylvia Plath.